10 Palm Trees That Grow in Virginia (with Pictures)

 Mexican Fan Palm Tree (Washingtonia robusta).
 Photo by Flickr.

-The Mexican Fan Palm Tree, scientific name Washingtonia robusta, is very popular palm because of its striking appearance and ability to adapt to wide range of conditions.
+The Mexican Fan Palm Tree, scientifically named Washingtonia robusta, is another popular palm renowned for its striking appearance and its capacity to thrive in diverse conditions.

 10. Miniature Chusan Palm Tree (Trachycarpus wagnerianus)